David-Kunz/gen.nvim/README.md

         show_model = false, -- Displays which model you are using at the beginning of your chat session. no_auto_close = false, -- Never closes the window automatically. init = function(options) pcall(io.popen, "ollama serve > /dev/null 2>&1 &") end,
+        --- Create the curl prompt that will be included in the substutute of $body
+        ---
+        ---@param prompt string user input and optionally the highlighted code
+        ---@return table will be send via curl to ollama preprocess_body = function(prompt)
+            local messages = {}
+            table.insert(messages, { role = "user", content = prompt })
+            return { messages = messages }
+        end,
         -- Function to initialize Ollama
         command = function(options)
             return "curl --silent --no-buffer -X POST http://" .. options.host .. ":" .. options.port .. "/api/chat -d $body"